levys19/Cracking_the_resume/README.md

 4) Users will get notified whenever someone comments/upvote & downvote their resume

 # Add-on Features
-  * Making your resume anonymous
+  * Making the resume anonymous so users do not see eath other's personal information
-  * Meet up with other users (virtually) and practice for interviews together
+  * Meet up with other users (virtually) and practice for interviews
   * Include other communities/majors
-  * Rank top 10 resumes into top resume page so others can the best resumes
+  * Rank top 10 resumes into top resume page so others can see the best resumes and gain inspiration from them
   * Incorporate a Resume Template Maker that will automatically create a resume for the user once they fill in their information.

 # User Story: